1. Who can be detained and under what powers?

 The PSI further states: “2.66 Persons detained only under immigration powers must be treated as an unconvicted prisoner with the same status and privileges (see PSO 4600).
 Where a prisoner is held beyond the end of his custodial sentence in a prison which does not normally hold unconvicted prisoners, consideration may be given to enable the prisoner to remain where (s)he is.
 The prisoner must be made aware that (s)he will be held with convicted prisoners and his/her agreement must be recorded on the form at Annex C. Where an immigration detainee opts to be held with convicted prisoners, all reasonable efforts must be made to accommodate the privileges to which unconvicted prisoners are entitled.
 However, it remains a matter for the Governor to determine whether or not it is appropriate for the prisoner to remain in convicted conditions.”

 While Home Office managers routinely state that detainees are held in the prison estate under remand conditions, it appears that little has been done by these same managers to check whether or not this is in fact the case.
 One only has to visit prisons where immigration detainees are held, as BID Legal Managers do on a regular basis, or read letters to BID from detainees held in prisons, to discover that it is not.
-Detention under serving-prisoner conditions is the norm – not the exception – for BID’s prison-held clients, and in each of the prisons where we deliver face to face legal advice to immigration detainees.
+Detention under serving-prisoner conditions is the norm – not the exception – for BID’s prison-held clients, and in each of the prisons where we deliver face to face legal advice to people held under immigration powers.

 16. Can people detained in prisons be transferred to an Immigration Removal Centre?